ExodusMovement/pdf-lib-unicode-properties/readme.md

+*NOTE:* All credit for this code belongs to the developers of https://github.com/devongovett/unicode-properties
 # Purpose of this Fork
+This fork was created for use in https://github.com/Hopding/pdf-lib.

 The original repository serialized and loaded the trie data using a binary file.
 This worked fine in Node, because `fs.readFileSync` was being called to load the serialized data into a `Buffer` object.
 In order to support use in the browser, Browserify and [`brfs`](https://github.com/browserify/brfs) were used to inline the binary data in the `index.js` file, and thereby remove the call to `fs.readFileSync`.

 This works fine if you are in a Node environment, or are using Browserify to bundle your code for use in the browser.
 But it doesn't work so well if you aren't doing either of those things.
 E.g. I was writing an app built with `create-react-app`, and the binary data was not being inlined for this dependency.